cityofasheville/bedrock2/docs/etl_formats.md

     - run_group_id looks up the run group to tell Bedrock when to run the ETL task.
     - The ETL job can have multiple tasks.
 For example, it might copy a table and then run an SQL script.
+    - The two "email" flags: "only_on_error" and "if_file_found" can control when emails are sent.
-    - The "email": "only_on_error" flag means that if the task is successful, there is no need to send an email.
+    - "only_on_error" means that if the task is successful, there is no need to send an email.
 (By default an email is sent for every set of tasks run.)
+    - "if_file_found" is used when polling for a file, and when it appears send an email.
-If there are tasks without the flag run at the same time, the email will be sent.
+    - If there are tasks without these flags run at the same time, the email will be sent.

 ## ETL Task Types
   The fields source, target, and configuration are used differently for different task types